bthos/ha-octopus-energy-es/README.md

 The integration includes robust error handling:
 - Automatic retry logic for API failures
 - Fallback to cached data when APIs are unavailable
-- Fallback from ESIOS to OMIE for market prices
+- Fallback from PVPC sensor to OMIE API for market prices
 - Graceful degradation if optional features (consumption, billing) are unavailable

 ## Support